xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Set default profile at project level

+> Introduced in **v7.4.2**, you can set a default profile at the project level.

-A Default Profile is considerd as a place to comprises commonly used global variables.
-By customizing the default profile, you can either inherit or override the  global variables for other profiles that are created on Katalon Studio.
+A default profile is considered as a place to comprise commonly used global variables.
+Other profiles can either inherit or override the global variables stored in the default one.
 Read more about [Profile Inheritance](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#inheritance-profile).

-You may have multiple profiles for executing your tests, for instance, staging and production profiles with corresponding global variables.
+You may have multiple profiles for executing your tests, for instance, *staging* and *production* profiles.
 It would be convenient if you can set a profile as your default one in every execution of a project.

-> Starting from **version 7.4.2**, you can configure a default profile at the project level.

 Right-click on your desired execution profile and select **Set as default Execution Profile**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-profile-v54/set-default-profile.png" width=45%>